1. TYPES OF INFORMATION WE COLLECT.

 2. USE OF YOUR DATA.

 2.1 General Use.
 In general, information you submit to us is used either to respond to requests that you make, or to aid us in serving you better.
-DDC uses your information to facilitate the creation of and secure your account on our network; identify you as a user in our system; provide improved administration of our website and services; improve the quality of experience when you interact with our website and services; send you administrative e-mail notifications; or respond to your inquiries related to employment opportunities or other requests.
+DDC uses your information to facilitate the creation of and secure your account on our network; identify you as a user in our system; provide improved administration of our website and services; improve the quality of experience when you interact with our website and services; send you administrative e-mail notifications; respond to your inquiries related to employment opportunities or other requests; to enhance our website for optimal user experience; to monitor the usage and performance of our website and services; to facilitate transactions and process payments; to provide maintenance, support, and customer service for our site; to conduct research and analysis; and to fulfil other legitimate purposes permitted by applicable law.

 3. DISCLOSURE OF YOUR INFORMATION.

 3.2 Services Providers.
 We may share your information with agents to the extent necessary for them to provide their products and services to us, or to provide you with the products and services that you have requested.
 For example, if you engage us for testing services through a local laboratory, the laboratory is acting as our agent.
-Other examples include, database storage, file storage and file destruction.
+Other examples include, database storage, file storage and file destruction, hosting services, marketing assistance, analyzing user data, processing payment card information, and for other legitimate purposes permitted by applicable law.

 3.4 Other Disclosures.
-Regardless of any choices you make regarding your information (as described below), DDC, may disclose information if it believes in good faith that such disclosure is necessary to (a) comply with relevant laws or to respond to subpoenas or warrants served on DDC; or (b) protect or defend the rights or property of DDC, or users of our services.
+Regardless of any choices you make regarding your information (as described below), DDC, may disclose information if it believes in good faith that such disclosure is necessary to (a) comply with relevant laws or to respond to subpoenas or warrants served on DDC; (b) protect or defend the rights or property of DDC, or users of our services; (c) to protect against fraud or for risk management purposes; or (d) or to honor a request that you have made to DDC.

 4. THIRD PARTY WEBSITES.